harshita-prog/spring-boot-mongodb-crud/README.md

 ## Tools
-- Eclipse or IntelliJ IDEA (or any preferred IDE) with embedded Gradle
+- Eclipse or IntelliJ IDEA (or any preferred IDE)
 - Maven (version >= 3.6.0)
-- Postman (or any RESTful API testing tool)
+- Swagger UI (or any RESTful API testing tool)

 <br/>